Federer reaches seventh Australian Open final

 Still, it was a fine fortnight for the bespectacled Chung, who had upset both Novak Djokovic and Alexander 'Sascha' Zverev.
 He'll leave Melbourne with a projected ranking of 29th, the highest ever for a Korean player.

-He said his form could get even better.
+He said he could get even better.

-"I play really good in the last two weeks," said Chung.
+"I played really good in the last two weeks," said Chung.
 "I make a first round of 16, quarters and semis.
 I play Sascha, Novak, Roger.
-I (had a) really good experience in last two weeks.
+I (had a) really good experience in the last two weeks.

 "I think I can play better and better in the future."